wbamberg/idl-reference/docs/nsIHttpServer.md

 </tr>

 <tr>
-<td>prefix</td>
-<td>  the path on the server (beginning and ending with "/") which is to be
-  handled by handler; this path must not include a query string or hash
-  component.
-All requests that start with this prefix will be directed to
-  the given handler.
+<td>handler</td>
+<td>  an object which will handle any requests for the given path, or null to
+  remove any existing handler; if while the server is running the handler
+  throws an exception while responding to a request, an HTTP 500 response
+  will be returned
+@throws NS_ERROR_INVALID_ARG
+  if path does not begin with a "/" or does not end with a "/"
 </td>
 </tr>